themeteorchef/exporting-data-from-your-meteor-application/exporting-data-from-your-meteor-application.md

 Before we write any code to get data _out_ of our application, let's get a few prerequisites installed and out of the way.

 First, this recipe relies on a few NPM packages that are _not_ available via [Atmosphere](http://atmospherejs.com).
-While [we can set up a local Meteor package and import these](https://themeteorchef.com/snippets/using-npm-packages/#tmc-adding-an-npm-package-with-a-meteor-package) ourselves, it's much easier to use the `meteorhacks:npm` package to quickly and easily add them.
+While [we could set up a local Meteor package and import these](https://themeteorchef.com/snippets/using-npm-packages/#tmc-adding-an-npm-package-with-a-meteor-package) ourselves, it's much easier to use the `meteorhacks:npm` package to quickly and easily add them.

 To install the `meteorhacks:npm` package, hop over to your terminal and from within your project's directory run: